Sciensano-Healthdata/HdBe-FHIR-R4-CBB/terminology/README.md

 3. Place it in the current folder `../terminology`.
 4. Translate all of the Dutch instances with its English equivalent.
 5. Change the coding(s) of the valueSet if this is specified in the Excel.
+6. If a ValueSet contains multiple CodeSystems, they are placed in the following order:

+        1. CodeSystems that are included as a whole.
+        2. CodeSystems on which a filter is applied.
+        3. CodeSystems of which concepts are defined.

 This works the same for CodeSystems and ConceptMaps, with the difference that ConceptMaps are found in the `../src/HdBe-profiles` folder.